SanketDeshmukh007/Golden-Insights/README.md

 ## Methodology
 1. **Data Collection:** The dataset was obtained from Kaggle, providing historical financial data including gold prices.
 2. **Data Cleaning:** Preprocessing steps were applied to handle missing values, outliers, and ensure data compatibility for training the model.
-3. **Model Training:** Random Forest Regressor algorithm was chosen for training the model, utilizing historical data to learn patterns and relationships between various financial indicators and gold prices.
+3. **Model Training:** Multiple regression algorithms were chosen for training the model, including Linear Regression, Decision Tree Regressor, and Random Forest Regressor.
+These algorithms utilize historical data to learn patterns and relationships between various financial indicators and gold prices.
-4. **Model Testing:** The trained model was evaluated using testing data to assess its accuracy in predicting gold prices.
+4. **Model Testing:** The trained models were evaluated using testing data to assess their accuracy in predicting gold prices.

-## Algorithm
+## Algorithms
-Random Forest Regressor was selected as the algorithm of choice due to its capability to handle non-linear relationships and ensemble learning, which often leads to robust predictions in regression tasks.
+- **Linear Regression:** This algorithm fits a linear model to the relationship between the independent variables (financial indicators) and the dependent variable (gold price).
+It assumes a linear relationship between the variables.
+- **Decision Tree Regressor:** This algorithm builds a decision tree to predict the value of the target variable based on several input variables.
+It can handle both numerical and categorical data.
+- **Random Forest Regressor:** This algorithm builds multiple decision trees and merges their predictions to improve accuracy and prevent overfitting.
+It's suitable for handling non-linear relationships and ensemble learning.

 ## Goal
 The primary objective of this project is to predict the price of gold for the current date by leveraging historical records of financial indicators.
-By employing machine learning techniques, the project aims to provide valuable insights for investors and stakeholders in the gold market.
+By employing various regression algorithms, the project aims to provide valuable insights for investors and stakeholders in the gold market.

 ## Conclusion
-Gold Price Prediction using Random Forest Regression offers a promising approach to forecast gold prices based on historical trends and related financial indicators.
+Gold Price Prediction using regression algorithms offers a promising approach to forecast gold prices based on historical trends and related financial indicators.
 By harnessing the power of machine learning, this project contributes to enhancing decision-making processes in the gold market, enabling stakeholders to make informed investment decisions.
+Based on the evaluation, Linear Regression has shown higher accuracy among the three models, making it the preferred choice for final predictions.